damus-io/damus/docs/CONTRIBUTING.md

 # Contributing

-You can use github PRs to submit code but it is not encouraged.
-Damus is a decentralized social media protocol and we prefer to use decentralized techniques during the code submission process.

 [Email patches][git-send-email] to patches@damus.io are preferred, but we accept PRs on GitHub as well.
 Patches sent via email may include a bolt11 lightning invoice, choosing the price you think the patch is worth, and